brandeis-cosi-10a/class-exercises/exercises/09/01_mta_ridership/README.md

    * The total number of subway rides represented in the file
    * The percentage of days where bus ridership is higher than subway ridership
    * The total number of bus rides that occurred on the first day of the month

+You can access the file at the path `"/workspaces/class-exercises/exercises/09/01_mta_ridership/mta_ridership.csv"`